ecshreve/pillager/pkg/rules/README.md

 func Load(filepath string) gitleaks.Config
 ```

-Load loads the config file into an array of gitleaks rules
+Load loads the config file into an array of gitleaks rules\.